MeganPratt/crabs/README.md

 Call: crab = getCrab (size) <br>
 Side effects: None <br>

-Function: drawCrab
+Function: drawCrab <br>
 Purpose: This function draws the crab at the given position (xCrab, yCrab), with the heading thetaCrab and size of sizeCrab.  <br>
-This function inputs xCrab, yCrab, thetaCrab, and sizeCrab and returns a vector of graphics handles called crabGrapics.  <br>
+This function inputs xCrab, yCrab, thetaCrab, and sizeCrab and returns a vector of graphics handles called crabGraphics.  <br>
 The matrix getCrab is called using the sizeCrab, the matrix getRotation is then called using the thetaCrab, the getRotation <br>
 matrix is multiplied by the getCrab matrix to get the rotated crab matrix, the getTranslation matrix is called, and then <br>
 the rotated crab matrix is multiplied by the getTranslation matrix to get the crab's position rotated and translated. <br>